pf8200/My-Bookmarklets/README.md

 /*
-In summary, this code iterates over all elements on a webpage, sets the overflow CSS property of each element to 'inherit', and then removes any element whose computed zIndex value is greater than 0.
+In summary, this code iterates over all elements on a webpage, sets the overflow CSS property of each element to inherit, and then removes any element whose computed zIndex value is greater than 0.
 The purpose of this code seems to be removing elements that have a non-zero zIndex, possibly for the purpose of decluttering the page or modifying its appearance.*/